AurelWeinhold/bachelors_thesis/README.md

 ## Troubleshooting

-Libbpf debug logs are quire helpful to pinpoint the exact source of problems, so it's usually a good idea to look at them before starting to debug or posting question online.
+Libbpf debug logs are quite helpful to pinpoint the exact source of problems, so it's usually a good idea to look at them before starting to debug or posting question online.